Zilliqa/community-contracts/README.md

 A ZRC-2 fungible token.

-We will be calling Transfer/TransferTo and the respective allowance mechanism to move the fungible tokens into  tokens.
+We will be calling Transfer/TransferFrom and the respective allowance mechanism to move the fungible tokens into and from the contract, simiarly the admin will transfer rewards to the contract for users to consume.

 ### SingleSidedAssetStaking.scilla